GregoryArmstrong/portal2d/README.md

 [Github](https://github.com/GregoryArmstrong) // [Email](MrGregTArmstrong@gmail.com)

-I’m an endlessly inquisitive full-stack developer that thrives on tacking new problems and building long-lasting relationships with those I collaborate with.
+I’m an endlessly inquisitive full-stack developer that thrives on taking on new problems and building long-lasting relationships with those I collaborate with.
 My previous experiences in spinal cord research and surgery have endowed me with a critical eye and steady hand for crafting adroit, performant code.
 I am eager to join a team doing meaningful work which will push me to continuously improve my abilities through mentorship while also exposing me to new technologies.
 Lets improve the world together.

 #### Beth Secor